wp-staging/wp-staging/readme.txt

 = Main Features =

 * WP STAGING clones the whole production site into a subfolder like example.com/staging-site.
 * Easy to use!
-Create a clone of your site by clicking one button
+Create a clone / backup site by clicking one button
 * No Software as a Service - No account needed!
 All data belong to you only and stay on your server.
 * No server timeouts on huge websites or/and small hosting servers
-* Very fast - Migration and clone process takes only a few seconds or minutes, depending on the website's size and server I/O power.
+* Very fast - Migration and clone / backup process takes only a few seconds or minutes, depending on the website's size and server I/O power.
 * Use the clone as part of your backup strategy
-* Only administrators can access the clone website.
+* Only administrators can access the clone / backup website.
 * SEO friendly: The clone website is unavailable to search engines due to a custom login prompt and the meta tag no-index.
-* The admin bar on the staging website is orange colored and shows clearly when you work on the staging site.
+* The admin bar on the staging / backup website is orange colored and shows clearly when you work on the staging site.
 * Extensive logging features
 * Supports all popular web servers: Apache, Nginx, and Microsoft IIS
 * <strong>[Premium]: </strong>Choose a separate database and select a custom directory for cloning